There are a number of different investments available that produce an income.

 Cash savings accounts pay an income in the form of an interest rate.
 They generally fall into two categories: easy access and fixed-term savings.
 Easy access accounts tend to have lower interest rates, while fixed term accounts usually pay a higher rate, with the pay-off being that you lock in your savings for a specified time period.

 The benefit of investing in cash is that your capital is guaranteed.
 The Financial Services Compensation Scheme (‘FSCS’) covers £85,000 of your savings should your bank fail.
 For further information on the FSCS please visit their website.

 Bonds can be issued by governments or companies and are like a loan.
-Investors will lend the issuer an amount of money for a fixed period of time and be paid a regular yield.
+Investors will lend the issuer an amount of money for a fixed period of time and be paid a regular income (or yield as it is called).
 At the end of the period, the capital is returned to the investor.
 It is important to remember that yields can fluctuate and, unlike cash investments, your capital is not guaranteed.

 Company, or corporate, bonds tend to come in two categories: investment grade and high yield.
 Investment grade bonds are deemed to be from better quality and less risky companies than high yield bonds.